Looking for recipes?

 Learning to cook and eat healthy on a budget

-We offer a free monthly cooking class at the Eureka Co-op, taught by a local chef and cooking instructor, to share with our clients the many ways to prepare healthy, low-cost meals with food bank items.
+We offer a free monthly cooking class at the Eureka Co-op, taught by a local chef and cooking instructor, to share with people who use our programs the many ways to prepare healthy, low-cost meals with food bank items.
 As always, the class covers how to prepare fresh, seasonal produce and incorporate it into meals.
 All class participants get to taste a sample of each dish and take home recipes and produce to make the recipes at home.
 Contact our Nutrition Education Coordinator at (707) 445-3166 extension 305 to sign up for the next class.

 Additional links for learning to cook and eat healthy on a budget include: